Insomnia in early sobriety sucks, but it is (unfortunately) incredibly common.

 During difficult bouts with insomnia, I would resort to drinking Nyquil or taking a bit too much melatonin before bed.

 These things didn’t help me sleep at all.
-They did make me feel groggy and mentally out of it for the entire next day.
+They made me feel groggy and mentally out of it for the next day.
 Zero benefits.

-I consulted Dr. Google and thought I could sort it out on my own by piecing together various sleep tips across the internet, but I was wrong.
+I consulted Dr. Google and thought I could sort it out by piecing together various sleep tips across the internet, but I was wrong.